 Most vegetables will benefit from a saucer being placed underneath the pot.
 This will help to catch any water-runoff and deliver it back to the soil via capillary action.

-Installing Raised Beds (including Wicking Beds) in your rental garden
+Installing raised beds (including wicking beds) in your rental garden

 Your plants should thrive in large, raised beds far better than they would in pots, provided the beds are filled with quality soil.
 However, the downside of raised beds, is moving them at the end of the tenancy.
 If the beds need to be removed from the premises, then you will need to shovel all the soil out (and move it offsite) then deconstruct the beds and move them.
 It is doable (I’ve done it!) but it’s just very time consuming and labour intensive.

-Growing Directly in the Ground
+Growing directly in the ground

 This is my preferred method for rental gardening.
 If your rental property is blessed with a large lawn area then you can potentially turn this into a veggie patch.
 It is relatively easy to turn lawn to veggie patch and vice versa.
 A packet of lawn seed at the end of your tenancy will probably be far cheaper than the materials required for setting up raised beds at the start of it.
+More on growing in the ground here.

 When you are looking for a rental property then perhaps look for one with a neglected lawn rather than a carefully manicured one.
 Then get to work removing the turf.
 You can hire a machine called a sod cutter, to make this super easy or it can be done manually with simple garden tools.

 Add lots of compost to get the vegetables off to a flying start and get planting.
+More on soil preparation here.

-At the end of your tenancy, you’ll probably need to remove all remnants of the veggie patch, re-level the area and sow some lawn seed.
+At the end of your tenancy, you’ll probably need to remove all remnants of the vegetable patch, re-level the area and sow some lawn seed.
 Make sure you protect the lawn seed from pigeons and other birds and water it well to ensure that it establishes quickly.
 A lush green lawn is more likely to ensure your bond is paid in full.
 I highly recommend that you plan your exit from the property months in advance.
 You could even try and time your move to coincide with the end of harvest.
 May to July is a great time for Melbourne based vegetable gardeners to consider moving house!

-Growing Fruit Trees as a Tenant
+Growing fruit trees as a tenant

-I am often asked about renters getting a head start on their fruit trees in pots.
-This is so that the trees are well established, when they finally own their own home.
-Generally, I would avoid doing this, as the fruit trees are likely to become pot bound.
 If you plan to one day have a ‘forever home’, then you would be best to purchase and plant young, bare-rooted stock after you have moved, rather than trying to get a head start as a renter.
 Planting young trees into your ‘forever garden’ will ensure healthier and more productive trees in the long run.

 That being said, it can still be fun to grow a few fruit trees in pots to gain more confidence in managing and pruning them.
 As a renter, I certainly grew plenty of fruit trees in pots.
 Generally speaking, I’ve followed my own advice and avoided planting them into our ‘forever garden’, although there’s been a few sentimental exceptions!